 - Physical, occupational, and speech therapy

 - And more

-As the leading at home caregiver in Salt Lake City and surrounding areas, our home health care team is compassionate, background screened and available for as much or as little care as needed.
+As the leading provider of elderly care in Salt Lake City, UT and surrounding areas, our home health care team is compassionate, background screened and available for as much or as little care as needed.
 You can reach us online or call our care team at 1-877-I-NEED-CARE (1-877-463-3322) to learn more.
 See our full service area here.